forwards/forwards.github.io/README.md

 * Update the post date.
 * Check the blog source file is within the correct year's sub-directory.
 * Set `draft:false` in the YAML header
-* Click "Render website" on the Build tab in RStudio to render the full website, or in the terminal run e.g.

-        quarto render blog/2025

-    to render the posts for a given year (you can extend the path to be more specific).
-This will update the listing on the "Blog" page - check the listing for the new post.
 * Preview the blog by using the Render button on the source file window in RStudio, or otherwise run the following command in the terminal:
    ```sh
    quarto preview